TheMasterofWorlds99/Emulated-CPUS/README.md

 ## Description
 A Simple Directory including all of my *So Far* Emulated CPU's

-> NOTE: I accidently named the 6502 CPU Emulator 4 BIT when it's actually 8 BIT, I'll fix it later
+> NOTE: I accidentally named the 6502 CPU Emulator 4 BIT when it's actually 8 BIT, I'll fix it later